What does the SIOP Framework look like?

 • We need to make sure we are engaging our learners at every step in order to instigate learning: no more mimicking Charlie Brown's teacher.

-• The pace of the lesson should be responsive to the needs of the students: no more having the teacher keep the lesson’s time: the students’ job.
+• The pace of the lesson should be responsive to the needs of the students: no more having the teacher keep the lesson's time: that's the students' job.

 SIOP Promotes Positive Teaching Practices